CongLeSolutionX/Harmonic_Atomica/Sacred_Geometry/Vesica_Piscis/Vesica_Piscis_Overview.md

 \frac{\text{Height}}{\text{Width}} = \frac{R\sqrt{3}}{R} = \sqrt{3} \approx 1.732
 $$

-This $\sqrt{3}$ proportion, also known as Theodorus's constant (though Theodorus's work focused on constructing lengths of square roots), is central to its geometric and symbolic interpretations [2].
+This $\sqrt{3}$ proportion, also known as Theodorus's constant (though Theodorus's work focused on constructing lengths of square roots), is central to its geometric and symbolic interpretations[^2].

 **Angular Properties:**
 *   The two arcs forming the boundary of the Vesica Piscis each span an angle of $120^\circ$ ($2\pi/3$ radians) from the center of their respective circles.